sipe90/tradfri-control-panel/README.md

 ### Mock JSON server

 A mock `json-server` can be used instead by running `npm run dev-mock`.
 Mock data will be served on `http://localhost:8080`.

-### Database

-The server uses SQLite3 for storing persistent data.
-A `docker-compose.yml` is provided to set up a web interface for managing the data.
-It can be accessed from `http://localhost:8081`.